violetta30/rsschool-cv/cv.md

 ### WORK EXPERIENCE
 ###### August 2016 - March 2020 | **National Center Of Legal Information**
 Most of time I worked as a .Net + MSSQL developer on the interior projects of my organization.
 Than I was suggested to study at the IT Academy on basic front-end course and try to work as a junior front-end developer in angular project and in other project, that was based on Bootstrap.
 From that time I understood that want to develop in front-end or to be in future a full stack developer.

+### MY PROJECTS

+Unfortunately can`t show my work prjects because they were made for internal use of NCLI.
+So, I leave link to my [RSSchool CV project](https://github.com/violetta30/rsschool-cv).

 ### LANGUAGES